robguilarr/robguilar/public/posts/ab_testing_cookiecats/index.md

-# Tactical Analytics: A/B Testing with Cookie Cats Game
+# A/B Testing with Cookie Cats Game

 ## What are Tactical Analytics?